bb6605/QuotationMinder/README.md

 # QuotationMinder
-Personal application for entering and maintaining interesting quotations and details
+Personal application for entering and maintaining interesting quotations and details.